willadam/website/foss4guk2016/workshopHackRequirements.md

 layout: foss4guk2016
 ---

-## FOS4GUK 2016 Workshop, Code Sprint & Hack Requirements ##
+## [FOSS4G UK 2016](/foss4guk2016/) : Workshop, Code Sprint & Hack Requirements ##

-If you are attending one of the workshops, code sprints or hack at FOSS4G UK, you are required to bring your own device. <br>
+**If you are attending one of the workshops, code sprints or hack at FOSS4G UK, you are required to bring your own device.**

 We will provide copies of OSGEO-Live on DVD and Portable GIS on USB drives for you to use at the sessions if required (please see details below).
-OSGEO-Live includes a copy of QGIS 2.14<br>
-However it might be useful for you to download the necessary software and install it  on your device  before the session. <br>
+OSGEO-Live includes a copy of QGIS 2.14.
+However it might be useful for you to download the necessary software and install it  on your device  before the session.

-OSGEO-live can be downloaded [here](https://live.osgeo.org/en/index.html) and Portable GIS can be downloaded [here](http://www.archaeogeek.com/portable-gis.html). <br>
+OSGEO-live can be downloaded [here](https://live.osgeo.org/en/index.html) and Portable GIS can be downloaded [here](http://www.archaeogeek.com/portable-gis.html).

-Some sessions require additional software and data which you will also need to download and install on your device before the session. <br>
+Some sessions require additional software and data which you will also need to download and install on your device before the session.

-See details of what is required for each session below. <br>
+See details of what is required for each session below:

 - - -